Protecting the Future of Information: LOCO Coding With Error Detection for DNA Data Storage: Introduction

-Our main result is designing the new D-LOCO codes for DNA data storage.
 In particular, we devise the general D-LOCO encoding-decoding rule, which is given in Theorem~\ref{thm_general} in Subsection~\ref{dec_ell5}, after we discuss an interesting special case in Theorem~\ref{thm_ell3} in Subsection~\ref{dec_ell3}.
 Theorem~\ref{thm_general} provides a one-to-one mapping from an index set to the D-LOCO code, which is the encoding, and a one-to-one demapping from the D-LOCO code to the index set, which is the decoding.
-The encoding-decoding rule we obtain provides us with simple, low-complexity encoding-decoding algorithms.
-In fact, the storage overhead of our encoding-decoding algorithms turns out to be drastically low compared with those given in the literature.
-With this idea of encoding-decoding, one just needs a simple adder that converts an index (binary message) to a codeword and vice versa.
+The encoding-decoding rule we obtain provides us with simple, low-complexity encoding-decoding algorithms (see Section~\ref{sec_balance} for algorithms).
+In fact, the storage overhead of our encoding-decoding algorithms turns out to be drastically low compared with those given in the literature {(see Subsection~\ref{complexity}).} With this idea of encoding-decoding, one just needs a simple adder that converts an index (binary message) to a codeword and vice versa.
 This provides the pivotal advantage of reconfigurability of the code, which is as easy as reprogramming an adder via a set of multiplexers.
-This ease of reconfigurability allows one to adopt different coding schemes in accordance with the requirement of the DNA data storage system at different stages of its lifetime.
+This ease of reconfigurability allows one to adopt different coding schemes in accordance with the requirement of the DNA data storage system at different stages of its lifetime {(see Subsection~\ref{reconfigurability}).}

 We also offer systematic approaches for balancing and bridging.
 Our approach for balancing incurs a minimal rate penalty that vanishes as the code length increases, which means it is capacity-achievable.
 This balancing approach guarantees not only global $GC$-content balance, but also local $GC$-content balance since it picks each codeword from two possible options according to the running $AT-GC$ disparity.
 Furthermore, we suggest various bridging schemes that enable error detection, which enhances system reliability.